stotko/stdgpu/README.md

 };
 ```

-For more examples, please refer to the `examples` directory.
+More examples can be found in the <a href="https://github.com/stotko/stdgpu/tree/master/examples">`examples`</a> directory.

 ## Contributing

-If you encounter a bug or want to propose a new feature, please open an issue or pull request.
+For detailed information on how to contribute, see <a href="https://github.com/stotko/stdgpu/blob/master/CONTRIBUTING.md">`CONTRIBUTING`</a>.

 ## License

 Distributed under the Apache 2.0 License.
-See `LICENSE` for more information.
+See <a href="https://github.com/stotko/stdgpu/blob/master/LICENSE">`LICENSE`</a> for more information.

 If you use this library in one of your projects, please also cite the following publications: